Other Vehicle Registrations in Georgia

 If you own a vehicle other than your standard car or truck, you may still be required by the Georgia Department of Revenue (DOR) to have it titled and registered in your name.
 Your requirements will be dependent on the type of vehicle you own.
-Keep reading below to check if your vehicle needs to be registered before you can take it for a spin.

 NOTE: You have 7 days to register your vehicle once you've acquired it.
 Failure to do so may result in a fine.

 The Georgia Department of Revenue does NOT require you to register the following vehicles:

 - Motorized cars.

 - Tractors or motorcycles with 3 wheels used for agricultural purposes only.